 Amnon and Tamar

-20And her brother Absalom said to her, “Has Amnon your brother been with you?
-Now hold your peace, my sister.
-He is your brother; do not take this to heart.”
-So Tamar lived, a desolate woman, in her brother Absalom's house.
-21When King David heard of all these things, he was very angry.13:21 Dead Sea Scroll, Septuagint add But he would not punish his son Amnon, because he loved him, since he was his firstborn 22But Absalom spoke to Amnon neither good nor bad, for Absalom hated Amnon, because he had violated his sister Tamar.
+20Her brother Absalom said to her, ‘Has Amnon your brother been with you?
+Be quiet for now, my sister; he is your brother; do not take this to heart.’
+So Tamar remained, a desolate woman, in her brother Absalom's house.
+21When King David heard of all these things, he became very angry, but he would not punish his son Amnon, because he loved him, for he was his firstborn.13.21 Q Ms Gk: MT lacks but he would not punish…firstborn 22But Absalom spoke to Amnon neither good nor bad; for Absalom hated Amnon, because he had raped his sister Tamar.

 Absalom Avenges the Violation of His Sister